In the last decade, I have learned to view my body, not as an enemy but an ally. Let me tell you how this happened.

 Three: Move to shine your light rather than shrink yourself.

 Shortly after I began listening to my body better and breathing deeply and consistently, I realized that I wanted to get outside and walk more.
-Several things, including Kant, helped me to realize (really remember) that the purpose of moving is not to shrink ourselves but to shine our light more brightly in the world.
+Several things, including Kant, helped me to remember that the purpose of moving is not to shrink ourselves but to shine our light more brightly in the world.

 And suddenly I realized that because I had been breathing better, I could walk long distances.
 For instance, I completely surprised myself several times by walking eight miles, then ten, and then fourteen miles.
 The furthest I had walked before this was about five miles.

-Exploration: What is an activity you enjoy for itself?
-It can be an activity you like to do now (or when you were a little kid) just because it was fun and playful—not because you are supposed to do it to lose weight or be healthy.
+Exploration: What is an activity you enjoy for its own sake?
+It can be an activity you like to do now (or when you were a little kid) just because it was fun and playful.

 If you have never played physically or moved much (and that’s okay), what is an activity that sounds interesting to you?
 Feel free to consider unusual activities.
-For example, in addition to walking, I really like hula hooping, juggling, dancing, and swinging on swing sets (I have one outside).
+For example, in addition to walking, I really like hula hooping, juggling, dancing, and swinging on swing sets.
 Whatever activity you choose, consider doing it once every day this month for as long or as short as you want.
 Try thinking about it as play and exploration.
 How does it make you feel?
 What do you enjoy about it?
 Are there other skills and activities you would like to try?

 Four: Give yourself the gift of nature.